apache/flink-cdc/docs/content/docs/get-started/quickstart/mysql-to-doris.md

          - MYSQL_PASSWORD=mysqlpw
    ```

    The Docker Compose should include the following services (containers):
    - MySQL: include a database named `app_db`
    - Doris: to store tables from MySQL

-To start all containers, run the following command in the directory that contains the `docker-compose.yml` file.
+3. Start all containers by running the following command in the directory that contains the `docker-compose.yml` file:

    ```shell
    docker-compose up -d
    ```

    This command automatically starts all the containers defined in the Docker Compose configuration in a detached mode.
-Run docker ps to check whether these containers are running properly.
+Run `docker compose ps` to check whether these containers are running properly.
 You can also visit [http://localhost:8030/](http://localhost:8030/) to check whether Doris is running.

-#### Prepare records for MySQL
+### Prepare records for MySQL
 1. Enter MySQL container

    ```shell
    docker-compose exec mysql mysql -uroot -p123456
    ```

-2. create `app_db` database and `orders`,`products`,`shipments` tables, then insert records
+2. Create `app_db` database and `orders`,`products`,`shipments` tables

     ```sql
     -- create database